KevKeyingLi/KevKeyingLi.github.io/drafts/2020-12-16 Parallel and Concurrent Programming with Java.md

 Busy waiting, aka. spinning: repeatedly acquiring and releasing the lock to check for a certain condition to continue.
 It isn't very efficient, especially if it goes on for a long time.

-This is one of the limitations of using just a mutex.
+This is one of the limitations of **using just a mutex**.
 * Sure, it restricts multiple threads from taking soup at the same time
 * **but** the mutex alone doesn't give our threads **a way to signal each other to synchronize our actions**.
 To do that, we can use another mechanism called a **condition variable**

-Condition variable: a queue or container for threads that are waiting for a certain condition to occur.
+**Condition variable**: a queue or container for threads that are waiting for a certain condition to occur.
 Think of it as a place for threads to wait and be notified.

-The condition variable is associated with a mutex.
-The condition variable + a mutexthey = a higher level construct called a **monitor**.
+The condition variable is associated with a mutex. **The condition variable + a mutexthey = a monitor**, a higher level construct.

 Monitors
 * protect a critical section of code with mutual exclusion